calee0316/cse110-w21-group3/admin/standups/013121-STANDUP.md

 # StandUps

 Format: 1) What did you do?
 2) What do you plan to do?
-3) What issues were encoutnered?
+3) What issues were encountered?

 ## Date: 01/31/2021